GOTAM672/Merge-Request/README.md

 # Merge-Request

-This is list of all my Merge Requests(open or merged or closed) to the open-source software.
+This is list of all my Merge Requests(open or merged or closed) to the different open-source softwares.

 ## GNOME Settings